cyberbotics/webots/docs/guide/web-simulation.md

 These are the configuration parameters for the session server:
 - `port`: local port on which the server is listening.
+- `portRewrite`: true if local ports are computed from 443 https/wss URLs (apache rewrite rule).
 - `server`: host where this session script is running.
 - `administrator`: email address of administrator that will receive notifications about the status of the simulation server machines.
 - `mailServer`: SMTP mail server host from which the notifications are sent.